puckblush/tofu/README.md

 # tofu
 A quick, easy and modular tool for hacking offline Windows drives and bypassing login screens.
-Can do hashdumps, OSK-Backdoors, user enumeration and more.<br>
+Can do hashdumps, OSK-Backdoors, user enumeration and more. <b>You must have physical access to the computer to use this</b><br>
 <img src="https://raw.githubusercontent.com/stoatsec/tofu/main/tofu.png"></img>

 <h2> How it works : </h2>